-In North Georgia, gray squirrel removal is in demand pretty much all year.
-The demand usually peaks in the fall and winter, however, and there's usually a short lull during June and July when the squirrels tend to stay outdoors.
+In Georgia & Alabama, gray squirrel removal is in demand pretty much all year.
+The demand usually peaks in the fall and winter, however, and there’s usually a short lull during June and July when the squirrels tend to stay outdoors.

 When squirrels get into the attics and soffits of our homes or businesses, they become serious nuisance animals because they can cause serious damage, make quite a mess, and present a fire hazard.
 That’s why squirrels in an attic are very unwelcome visitors and must be trapped and removed.
 In nature, they’re harmless rodents.
 In houses, not so much.

 Squirrels are also believed to be responsible for many thousands of house fires every year due to their habit of gnawing on the electrical wiring in houses.
 They also drag flammable materials into a home to use as nesting materials.
 The fire risk caused by squirrels is of special concern here in Georgia, where we have so many irreplaceable historic buildings.